gottscj/Hangfire.Mongo/README.md

 - UtcDateTimeStrategies = [ new IsMasterUtcDateTimeStrategy() ]
   - The UTC date/time strategy is tuned for Cosmos' server responses; this replaces the default set of strategies.

+> ⚠️ **Note on testing and support**
+>
+> **Because access to Azure Cosmos DB (MongoDB API) is limited in the project's test environment, the Cosmos-specific configuration and code paths are not as exhaustively tested as the standard MongoDB implementation.
+If you use Cosmos DB and encounter issues, please open an issue or submit a PR — community feedback and contributions are appreciated and will help improve compatibility.
+I will rely on community help to identify and fix provider-specific bugs that cannot be validated in the project's CI/test environment.**

 _Note on testing and support_

 _Because access to Azure Cosmos DB (MongoDB API) is limited in the project's test environment, the Cosmos-specific configuration and code paths are not as exhaustively tested as the standard MongoDB implementation.
 If you use Cosmos DB and encounter issues, please open an issue or submit a PR — community feedback and contributions are appreciated and will help improve compatibility.
 I will rely on community help to identify and fix provider-specific bugs that cannot be validated in the project's CI/test environment._